arduina/arduina.net/_site/master/socialshaping.md

 Producing Class and Gender:

 Attempts of bringing class and gender together have been unsatisfying, Cockburn tries to solve this by looking at processes instead of static hierarchies.
-She sees struggels as both ordering people along class and gender simultaneously.
+She sees struggles as both ordering people along class and gender simultaneously.

 Gender and class are being created in relation.
-Workers forge their class identity in the struggle with capitalists, at the same time men and women define their gender along their relation to the same technology and labor processses.
-By owning the means of production, the capitalis class hast he initiative, by securing access and capability to tech, the men have the initiative - each gains power by defining the other as inferior.
+Workers forge their class identity in the struggle with capitalists, at the same time men and women define their gender along their relation to the same technology and labor processes.
+By owning the means of production, the capitals class hast he initiative, by securing access and capability to tech, the men have the initiative - each gains power by defining the other as inferior.

 Components of Power /Physical effectivity is acquired